-An employee's management leadership may be found in workday.
+An employee's management leadership may be found in Workday.
 The senate will adjust its constituencies to ensure proportional representation every 5 years starting in 2025.
-The realigned constituencies shall be considered approved if passed by a two-thirds Senate vote during the year's April meeting.
+The realigned constituencies shall be considered approved if passed if upon an affirmative vote of the 2/3 of a majority of Senators, during the year's April meeting.